Aconitum napellus: Subspecies

-UsesAconitum napellus is grown in gardens for its attractive spike-like inflorescences and showy blue flowers.
+Aconitum napellus is grown in gardens for its attractive spike-like inflorescences and showy blue flowers.
 It is a cut flower crop used for fresh cutting material and sometimes used as dried material.
 The species has a low natural propagation rate under cultivation and is propagated by seed or by removing offsets that are generated each year from the rootstocks.
 The use of micropropagation protocols has been studied.
 This species has been crossed with other Aconitums to produce attractive hybrids for garden use, including Aconitum × cammarum.

 Like other species in the genus, A. napellus contains several poisonous compounds, including enough cardiac poison that it was used on spears and arrows for hunting and battle in ancient times.
 Persian physician Avicenna (980–1037) wrote that arrows dipped in the sap were used to kill, and Dr Antonio Guaineri, in one of the first medical dictionaries 'Practica', wrote that arrows that had the poison from roots of the plant were used to kill wild goats in Italy.
 A. napellus has a long history of use as a poison, with cases going back thousands of years.
 During the ancient Roman period of European history, the plant was often used to eliminate criminals and enemies, and by the end of the period it was banned and anyone growing A. napellus could have been legally sentenced to death.
 Aconites have been used more recently in murder plots; they contain the chemical alkaloids aconitine, mesaconitine, hypaconitine and jesaconitine, which are highly toxic.
 It was also used in a recent Sherlock Holmes book plot.